vladborovtsov/virt-manager-cloud-init-helper/README.md

 - Supports bridged and open (macvtap) network modes.
 - Cloud-init integration for user and SSH setup.

+# Project Overview

+As of the current version, this script fully satisfies my requirements.
+There are no immediate plans for new features, as updates will be based on future needs as they arise.

+## Contributions

+Contributions are always welcome!
+If you have any improvements or ideas, feel free to contribute.

 ## Prerequisites

 - qemu-kvm